-NCFE CACHE Level 3 Diploma in Specialist Support for Teaching & Learning
+NCFE Level 3 Diploma in Specialist Support for Teaching & Learning

 This course is aimed at learners working in support roles within schools and colleges, as well as learners working in roles that offer specialist support for pupils’ learning in primary, secondary, or special needs education, including colleges.

 The course involves building a portfolio of evidence that demonstrates competency within the profession.
 This qualification provides learners with an in-depth understanding of the knowledge and skills needed when working directly with children and young people in school and college environments.
 It covers all aspects of specialist support, including planning, delivering and reviewing assessment strategies to support learning alongside the teacher; bilingual support; special needs support; and personal development and reflective practice.

 You must be aged 18 or above before you start the course and will need to have a minimum of six months working or volunteering experience within a school or college environment.
 GCSE Maths and English at grade 4/C or above are also required.